bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 * CAE systems determine shapes' *functional sensitivities* $$\pdv{\fitness}{\Shape}$$ (a column vector); and
 * Combined, the (outer) product of those two vectors becomes a matrix of derivatives that captures how each parameter contributes to each fitness.
 A matrix of partial derivatives is called a "Jacobian", so it seems appropriate to call $$\pdv{\fitness}{\Shape} \pdv{\Shape}{\parameters}$$ the *design Jacobian*.

-*Design engineers, human or automated, serve to optimize the fitness of stakeholder deliverables via design Jacobians.*
+All design engineers, human or automated, serve to optimize the fitness of stakeholder deliverables via design Jacobians.

-What $$\pdv{\fitness}{\parameters} = \pdv{\fitness}{\Shape} \pdv{\Shape}{\parameters}$$ shows is that CAD tools can pass along differentials to CAE tools to compute design jacobians.
+What $$\pdv{\fitness}{\parameters} = \pdv{\fitness}{\Shape} \pdv{\Shape}{\parameters}$$ shows is that CAD tools can pass along differentials to CAE tools to compute design Jacobians.
 It shows that CAD and CAE vendors can work together to provide differentiable answers to engineers and optimization systems.
-Our industry has done it before: the [Functional Mockup Interface](https://fmi-standard.org/) standardizes analogous interoperability over time derivatives to model one-dimensional, dynamic systems.
+Our industry has done it before: the [Functional Mock-up Interface](https://fmi-standard.org/) standardizes analogous interoperability over time derivatives to model one-dimensional, dynamic systems.

 While the parameters may or may not vary spatially, we tend to evaluate the fitness of the entire shape, often by integrating over space.
 For example, the volume and surface area fitnesses are integrals over a shape's domain and its boundary, respectively.
 Maximum, minimum, or average values like center of gravity may also roll-up fitness to a constant value.
 Note that the parametric derivatives become tallied up in such spatial integrations or consolidations.  *Field optimization* implies that some spatially varying parameters do not get consolidated.